Supply Planning using Linear Programming with Python

 Build your Model

-We will be using the PuLP library of python.
+We will use the PuLP library in Python.

-PuLP is a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python and maintained by COIN-OR Foundation (Computational Infrastructure for Operations Research).
+PuLP is a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python.

 What are you trying to decide?